-- In the main window, select the image you want to erase dust spots. - Select the [Tools] menu ▶ [Start Stamp tool]. - → The copy stamp window appears. - When the image has redrawn itself, double-click the point from where dust is to be erased.
+- In the main window, select the image you want to erase dust spots. - Click the [Stamp] button.

-- → The display changes to 100% view. - The display position can be changed by dragging. - 4 Click the button that matches the dust spot to be erased. - If the dust spot is dark in color, click the [♠ ▶] button, and if the dust spot is light in color, click the [♠ ▶] button. - When you move the cursor over the image, the dust erasure range appears as [O].
+- → The copy stamp window appears. - When the image has redrawn itself, double-click the point from where dust is to be erased.

-Place the dust spot to be erased within the [○] and click.
+- → The display changes to 100% view. - The display position can be changed by dragging.

-- → The dust spot within the [O] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, either right-click with the mouse, or click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [N] is displayed. - Click the [OK] button to return to the main window.
+- Click the button that matches the dust spot to be erased. - If the dust spot is dark in color, click the [ → ] button, and if the dust spot is light in color, click the [ → ] button. - When you move the cursor over the image, the dust erasure range appears as [O]. - Place the dust spot to be erased within the [○] and click.

-→The [] mark (p.105) is displayed on an image from which dust spots have been erased.
-Introduction
+- → The dust spot within the [○] is erased. - Click on another part of the image to continue erasing dust spots in the image. - To erase dust in another part of the image, click the button clicked in step 4 again to cancel dust erasure processing and perform the operation again from step 3. - When the dust spot cannot be erased, [N] is displayed. - Click the [OK] button to return to the main window. - → The [ 🕍 ] mark (p.112) is displayed on an image from which dust spots have been erased.

 - Click several times when dust spots are not erased completely Where unwanted dust spots are not erased even after performing step 5 once, they may be erased completely when you click several times. - Mainly spots of dust can be erased with the repair function Spots of dust can be erased with the repair function.
 You may be unable to erase lines of dust.
-In this case, use the copy stamp function (p.65). - The dust-erased image can be reverted to its original condition at any time
+In this case, use the copy stamp function (p.71). - The dust-erased image can be reverted to its original condition at any time

 A dust-erased image is displayed or printed as a dust-erased image.
-However, since the dust on the image is not actually erased, you can always revert to the original image by clicking the [Undo] button in the copy stamp window or performing the "Re-Editing an Image" procedure (p.39).
+However, since the dust on the image is not actually erased, you can always revert to the original image by clicking the [Undo] button in the copy stamp window or performing the "Re-Editing an Image" procedure (p.43).